Chapter Nine: Vehicles

 function, or an in-dash music system.

-The purpose of Vehicles is to move personnel and equipment into position, but sometimes the nature of Vehicluar physics puts that position just out of reach - the Vehicle may not be able to speed fast enough, stop short enough, turn tightly enough, or make ridiculous acrobatic leaps ridiculously enough.
-In desperate situations, a Vehicle operator can push the evelope a couple of extra inches with Stunt Driving as part of a regular steering Action.
+The purpose of Vehicles is to move personnel and equipment into position, but sometimes the nature of Vehicular physics puts that position just out of reach - the Vehicle may not be able to speed fast enough, stop short enough, turn tightly enough, or make ridiculous acrobatic leaps ridiculously enough.
+These desperate circumstances are the situations a Pilot is born for.

-Once the player declares the number of Stunt Inches to attempt, the minifig operating the Vehicle makes a Skill Roll for Stunt Driving.
-(Minifigs with the Piloting Specialty may roll 1d8 if this is higher than their regular Skill.)
+Once the player declares the number of Stunt Inches to attempt, the Pilot makes a d8 Skill Roll for Stunt Driving.
 The number rolled is the number of Stunt Inches they were able to complete successfully.
 If this number equals or exceeds the number of Stunt Inches being attempted, then the Vehicle completes the entire Stunt without mishap.

-Otherwise, for every Stunt Inch left over, the player's opponents get one Thrust Inch to use against the vehicle.
+Otherwise, an Enemy of the player's choice get one Thrust Inch for every Stunt Inch left over to use against the vehicle at the end of the successful inches.
 After coming up with a story for how the Stunt went wrong, they can use that Thrust to (for instance) stop the Vehicle short of its goal, try to cause it to roll, push or turn it in the wrong direction, or even launch it into the air - whatever seems appropriate for the type of Stunt failure they described.

-If the Vehicle operator attempting the Stunt rolls a Critical Failure, then not only does he fail at all of the Stunt Inches, but his opponents get to add an extra 1d6 to the inches of Thrust used against him.
+If the Pilot attempting the Stunt rolls a Critical Failure, then not only does he fail at all of the Stunt Inches, but his opponents get to add an extra 1d6 to the inches of Thrust used against him.

 |Sprinting can be thought of in some ways as a lesser form of Stunt Driving.
 While it also uses a Skill Roll to add inches to movement, Sprinting is more limited than Stunt Driving in that it requires the unit to be moving in a straight line.
 On the other hand, a failed Sprint Roll doesn't turn into Thrust inches that opponents can use against the unit.

 The best thing about big Creations is smashing them into other Creations.
-For many plastic-brick fans, smashing their models is the first game they play with their brick constructions, and for some it's all the game they'll ever need.
-BrikWars salutes the human spirit and its fundamental drive to smash.
+For many budding plastic-brick fans, smashing stuff into other stuff is the first game they play with their brick constructions, and for some it's all the game they'll ever need.
+BrikWars salutes the Human spirit and its fundamental drive to smash.

 Limited versions of the rules for handling Collisions have been presented twice before, for two specific object Sizes.
 The rules given for minifigs (5.4: Charge!) are the rules for objects of Size 1", while the rules given for Horses (H.3: Fighting From Horseback) are the rules for objects of Size 2".
 The rules presented here are the generalized rules for objects of any Sizes running into one another, whether deliberately or otherwise.